onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 WE TAKIN OVER!

-lets build the kingdom of god
+lets build the kingdom of god/heaven